 I am Rebecca (Random House NZ, 2014) is Beale's sequel to I Am Not Esther.
 In his review in the Dominion Post, Bob Docherty wrote that I am Rebecca is 'A psychological thriller out of the top drawer with a stunning ending.'
-Lorraine Orman wrote in Magpies, 'A riveting story of a teenage girl struggling to emerge from long-term repression and psychological abuse; it will surely become as popular as Esther's tale.'
+Lorraine Orman called the novel 'A riveting story of a teenage girl struggling to emerge from long-term repression and psychological abuse; it will surely become as popular as Esther's tale’ (Magpies).

 Fleur Beale was named an Officer of the New Zealand Order of Merit for services to literature in the 2015 New Year Honours list.

 writers in schools information